vicramon/ember-tutorial/chapters/ember-template.md

 You *can* use nested `if` statements, but that gets ugly quickly.

 The above example really shows why I prefer Emblem.
 That's 112 characters for the Handlebars version and 57 for Emblem.
 That's almost one half the code!
-Less code, as long as its readable, is always a win in my book.
+Less code, as long as it's readable, is always a win in my book.

 ## Loops